Lam-Big-Water/English/scripts.md

 What is this?
 A card.

-Got up early to get it for you.
+I Got up early to get it for you.

 Why?